viligen/PetPalStories/README.md

 DISCLAIMER: This Application has no commercial purposes, it's not intended for commercial use and has features, which had not been fully tested.

 *EMOTIONAL VALUES: This Project has been developed in Memoriam of my beloved pet Riva.
-Her pictures appear on the main landing page.
+Her pictures appear on the landing page.